 Many malware have also started using these ProxyShell vulnerabilities for taking over vulnerable systems.
 One of these is a new ransomware gang known as LockFile, which on gaining a foothold on the system, deploys LockFile ransomware and encrypts Windows domains.
 It targets organizations working in financial services, manufacturing, engineering, legal, business services, travel, and tourism.
-LockFile attacks have been reported mostly in the U.S. and Asia.
+LockFile attacks have reports mostly in the U.S. and Asia.

 CVE-2021-34473: Remote Code Execution